shgil1/T1A3-Terminal-Assignment/README.md

 - 'if-else' statements are used to check the success of loading the JSON file

 ## Code Style Guide
+- This code adheres to the PEP 8 style guide for Python which includes the following:
+- Variables are named in lowercase, with underscores
+- Indentation using four spaces
+- Double quotes are consistently used

 ## Implementation plan in chronological order: